The Curriculum – Personal Pathways

 We understand that transition from Primary to Secondary education can be challenging for pupils and their parents.
 We are always happy to show any prospective parents around our school and faculty and answer any questions you may have.

 We aim to offer as much support for SEND transition as we can and as such each student will receive a personalised transition plan which is appropriate for their needs.
 This may involve supplementary visits to Rushcliffe in order to experience the school at different times of the day.
 We also aim to attend any Annual Reviews for students joining us so we are able to plan the support that we offer accordingly.
 Once students start in Year Seven, we continue to support and monitor their progress, regularly communicating this information to parents.
-This process is coordinated by Becky Cook who is the Lead Learning Support Assistant.
+This process is coordinated by Becky Cook who is the Assistant SENCO.

 Key Stage Three

 Rushcliffe School offer a range of specific interventions for Key Stage Three students.
 These include additional literacy support, small group supported study, additional PSHE programmes and needs specific cognition support.
 If we believe that it would be appropriate to follow an alternative pathway for a pupil then we will always communicate this to parents or carers and ensure that an open dialogue ensues.